TripPick Japan Japan

 Common questions about attractions and activities in Osaka.

-What are the must-see attractions in Osaka?
+What are the five must-see places in Osaka?

-What are good day trips from Osaka?
+What are the best day trips from Osaka?

 More on Osaka